streetwriters/notesnook/docs/help/contents/privacy-mode.md

    :::

 ::: info
-Privacy mode will prevent all screen capturing software from capturing Notesnook.
-This includes softwares like TeamViewer, AnyDesk & RustDesk etc.
+Privacy mode prevents screen capturing software from capturing Notesnook.
+That includes tools like TeamViewer, AnyDesk and RustDesk.

 On Android, it'll also show a blank screen in the Activity Switcher & taking a screenshot will show an error.
 :::